ThiagoLD02/ThiagoLD02/readme.md

-<h1> Olá, seja bem vinda(o) ao meu perfil do Github 😄❤️
+<h1> Hy there, welcome to my Github profile 😄❤️

-Me chamo Thiago Ramos Gomes e sou um Desenvolvedor 💻
+My name is Thiago Ramos Gomes and I'm a Developer 💻

 <a  href="https://www.linkedin.com/in/ThiagoRamosG" >